atoonk/mysocketdocs/about/about.rst

 About this Documentation
 ------------------------

-The goal is for the documentation to be continuously written, corrected and edited.
+The goal is for the documentation to be continuously updated and improved.

 .. note:: You can contribute to the documentation by opening an issue
           or sending patches via pull requests on the `GitHub